se-for-sci/se-for-sci.github.io/content/week5/typing.md

 ```
 Then all type annotations in the file will be unevaluated strings.
 This means
 you can use Python 3.11 syntax in them, and even Python 3.7 will happily work!
-This is great, as every version up to 3.10 has had some large improvements for
+This is great, as every version up to 3.10 has had large improvements for
 typing.
-We will be using this new syntax exclusively; use the above import to
+We will use the new syntax exclusively; add the above import to follow
-follow along on older Python versions.
+along on older Python versions.

-Also, features added to `typing` (stdlib) are also added to `typing_extensions`,
+Features added to `typing` (stdlib) are also added to `typing_extensions`,
 which you can pip install / add to your requirements.
-So it's very common to
+It's very common to
-conditionally pull things from `typing` or `typing_extensions` - we will be
+conditionally pull things from `typing` or `typing_extensions` as we will do
-doing that in this material.
+in this material.
 ````

 One case MyPy is very good at is validating "optional" values (things that can